SCi-winner/winner/Weekly Progress/week2.md

 which is closer to the surface, and the water pump that controls the snorkeling.

-3. Part of the Zhang，Xinyue: I have a preliminary idea and design for the light storage rechargeable battery, I think we need solar panels, solar panels dedicated voltage regulator module, lithium batteries.
+3. Part of Zhang，Xinyue: I have a preliminary idea and design for the light storage rechargeable battery, I think we need solar panels, solar panels dedicated voltage regulator module, lithium batteries.
 If you want to add the function of automatic intelligent light chasing, you have to add a microcontroller (can use stm32c8t6 ), photoresistor, stepping motor, and 3.3v voltage conversion chip (can use rt6150b-33gqw).Ordinary buck regulator